 Laser Cutter Options for Hobbyists

-The Dremel LC40 and the FLUX line of laser cutters are specifically designed for hobbyists who seek a reliable and easy to use solution for their project ideas.
+The FLUX line of laser cutters are specifically designed for hobbyists who seek a reliable and easy to use solution for their project ideas.
 These state-of-the-art desktop laser cutters are perfect for etching and engraving even the most intricate designs and patterns.

 Laser cutting applications are as versatile as your imagination.
-Dremel LC40 and FLUX machines both work well with a wide array of materials including leather, fabric, paper, wood, and acrylic.
+The FLUX machines work well with a wide array of materials including leather, fabric, paper, wood, and acrylic.

 3D Universe is the leading authority on 3D printing and digital fabrication.
 We carry a comprehensive inventory of printers, filaments, accessories, and project kits.
 We take pride in our reputation for excellent customer service and satisfaction and are happy to answer any questions you might have.
 All our products have been tested by our experienced team or by the expert 3D community.